The video experts blog

 With the value that multi-person live streaming brings, we expect to see these features mature further. vMix Call is likely just the beginning.
 The highly functional WebRTC video standard makes it quite easy for live streaming software providers to integrate video calling functionality into their products.

 Are you facing challenges with live streaming video conferencing?
+Looking for new and better streaming solutions to meet your needs?
 Let us know in the comments and we’ll do our best to help you sort them out!